 Why starting a 401(k) plan for a small business is beneficial

-Setting up a 401(k) plan can be an important part of your employee benefits package.
+Setting up a 401(k) plan can be an important part of your small business employee benefits package.
 A 401(k) plan can help attract and keep employees.

 One study found that 31% of employees prefer a 401(k) plan or another retirement plan over a pay raise.
 Because contributions to a 401(k) plan (excluding Roth) are made on a pre-tax basis, each participating employee reduces their tax liability, which could mean more money in their pocket.